minus34/postgis-scripts/README.md

 **hex-grid**

-Create a hexagonal grid for visualisation and analysis
+Creates a hexagonal grid of polygons for visualisation and analysis